 Like all fire protection systems, the types of fire sprinkler systems vary based on a facility’s needs.
 For facility managers to properly maintain their fire sprinkler system, they must understand the type of fire sprinkler and the kind of sprinkler head that protects their facility.
-One of the characteristics that defines a fire sprinkler head is its’ thermal response characteristics or lack of them.
+One of the characteristics that define a fire sprinkler head is its’ thermal response characteristics or lack of them.